historicalnetworkresearch/turin/program.md

 The [book of abstracts](/turin/abstracts) will be published June 1, 2026.

 <a href="https://historicalnetworkresearch.github.io/turin/img/HNR2026_schedule_rev2026-03-21.pdf" target="_blank"><img src="https://historicalnetworkresearch.github.io/turin/img/HNR2026_schedule_rev2026-03-21.jpg" style="width:600px"></a>

+## 2026 Conference Focus: Networks and their Sources
+The 2026 edition of the conference will see kind of papers regarding historical networks research, but the conference theme  **Sources**, exploring their role in historical network research.

+Since the so-called *network turn*, formal network research has transformed scholarship across the sciences and humanities.
+Applied to history, it has expanded research methods, encouraged interdisciplinary dialogue, and opened new perspectives on both past and present.
+Yet historical sources remain challenging: they are often fragmented, incomplete, shaped by bias, or considered inadequate for network analysis.

+This conference invites participants to reflect on how sources — whether people, books, ideas, organizations, archaeological remains, archival documents, artworks, or other forms of evidence — make network research possible and meaningful.
+This conference aims to foster debate on the opportunities and limits that sources present, while encouraging innovative methodologies and cross-disciplinary perspectives.

 ## Speakers

 <a href="https://scottbot.github.io/"><img src="https://historicalnetworkresearch.github.io/turin/img/weingart_circle_bw.png" style="width:100px"></a>